sadaiv-ci/developer-id-app/README.md

 ******************************************Multiple dapps can be built on top of this technology, like verifiable resumes, web3 fiverr, etc.******************************************

 ![Sadaiv CI structure (1).jpg](./images/213.jpg)

+The developer ID is built on top of technologies like Polygon ID and Flutter with core feature being standardisation of schema structures.

+You can find the standard schemas here: https://github.com/sadaiv-ci/devid-schemas/